jasemagee/guernseyesports.com/_posts/2018-02-10-digital-ace-mario-kart-results.markdown

 layout: single
 ---

 Here's the final results from the Digital ACE Mario Kart Competition.
-Riley Paisley was the winner and we're in touch to give him his Nintendo Switch.
+Riley Paisley was the winner and has been given his Nintendo Switch.
 Congratulations to Riley!

 {% include figure image_path="/assets/images/2018/digital-ace-th.jpg" alt="Before it began" caption="Before it began" %}